Luketedwards/memorise-a-deck-of-cards/README.md

 ### Typography

-The two fonts I used throughout the website are ... and ..
+The fonts I used throughout the website are 'Lusitana' for the nav bar and headings, and 'Source Serif 4' for body text.
+Both of these were imported using the Google fonts API.
+Both fonts were backed up by 'Sans-serif'.

 ### Imagery and Theme